Since your mattress is often the most expensive piece of furniture in your bedroom, you expect it to last a significant amount of time.

 - feels somewhat bouncy, which isn’t everyone’s cup of tea;

 - might feel a bit too soft for strict stomach sleepers.

 Best for Pressure Relief - Puffy

-The Puffy has incredibly low motion transfer so any movements will be absorbed right from the start.
+The Puffy has incredibly low motion transfer so any movements will be absorbed right from the get-go.
 And no, it won’t suck you in like quicksand — you will still be able to easily transition between sleeping positions.

 - Side and back sleepers.
 The medium firmness level offers just the right amount of spinal support and contouring for those who sleep on their back or side.

 - Couples.
 The Puffy combines decent edge support and low motion transfer.
 Both of these factors are essential if you share a bed with someone.

 - Back pain sufferers.
 Memory foam has the best cradling effect among all mattress materials.
 It has the potential to easily relieve pain and pressure in any sleeping position.